 |Total super balance as at 30 June||Available non-concessional cap||Bring forward period|

 |$1.4 – < $1.5 million||$200,000||2 years|

 Individuals who derive at least 10% of their income from employment and/or carrying on a business and who make personal non-concessional contributions may be eligible for a government co-contribution.
 Income for this test is the sum of the individual’s assessable income plus reportable fringe benefits plus reportable employer super contributions.

 The co-contribution income thresholds for this financial year are:

 |Financial year||Maximum entitlement||Lower income threshold||Higher income threshold|

 The maximum co-contribution amount of $500 will be available for a non-concessional contribution of $1,000 or more by the member, subject to the income test above.
 Individuals must be under age 71 at the end of the relevant year and meet the work test for any contributions made after reaching age 65.
-A person will also have no non-concessional cap space for 2017-18, if their super balance on 30 June 2017 is $1.6 million or more.
+A person will also have no non-concessional cap space for 2018-19, if their super balance on 30 June 2018 was $1.6 million or more.